ImageGlass/website/Content/Docs/theme-pack.md

 For example: `Kobe.Duong-Dieu-Phap.igtheme`, `2017-Light-Gray.Duong-Dieu-Phap.igtheme`.

-## Create a theme pack for ImageGlass 9
+## Create a Theme Pack for ImageGlass 9
 ### Step 1.
 Create the theme pack folder structure
 ### Step 2.
 Create the `igtheme.json` file
 This is the most crucial file in the theme pack, providing all the necessary SVG icon files to the ImageGlass app, along with other theme information.
 The structure of this file is in JSON format, detailed as follows: